bouwe77/bouwe77.github.io/content/blog/currying-what-is-it-and-what-is-it-good-for/currying-what-is-it-and-what-is-it-good-for.md

 #### Introduction

 Functional programming is a very intruiging paradigm for me.
-Some of the concepts I am already using regularly, such as declarative programming, pure functions and higher order functions, when writing NodeJS or React.
+Some of the concepts I already use regularly, such as declarative programming, pure functions and higher order functions, especially when writing NodeJS or React.

 However, there are also concepts that I find a bit hard to grasp. _Currying_, for example, so I decided to learn this by trying it out and while doing that, write about it.

 #### A real world example?

 Most people try to explain currying with very simple functions, for example one that adds up two numbers.
-I totally agree with such an approach to keep it simple, but somehow I failed to see the benefit of currying that way.
+I totally agree with such an approach to keep it simple, but somehow, after I started understanding currying, I failed to see the benefit of it.
 So I decided to use an example that (hopefully) is a bit more realistic.

-So I came up with the following function, which you can use to perform logging in your app:
+So I came up with the following `log` function, which you can use to perform logging in your app.
+You have to specify the date and time the event occurred, the severity of the event ("INFO", "WARN", "ERROR", etc.) and a message describing what happened.

 ```js
 function log(datetime, severity, message) {